build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

    [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) controls the traffic that is allowed to reach (***inbound rules***) and leave (***outbound rules***) the resources that it is associated with.
    In this example, create a security group with inbound rule allowing **HTTPS** protocol.
-   Limit the source IP addresses if you only need to allow list of specific IP address to access your application.
+   Limit the source IP addresses if you only need to allow a list of specific IP addresses to access your application.

 ![SG-1](images/sg_1.png)